Planning a trip to Portugal and wondering where to go? Here’s my guide to the best day trips and weekend getaways from

 But if you want to experience Portugal’s other delights, I have 15 amazing day trip ideas.
-There are myriad places right near Lisbon where you can indulge your passion for cozy villages, UNESCO sites, beaches, and architectural wonders.
+There are amazing places right near Lisbon where you can indulge your passion for cozy villages, UNESCO sites, beaches, and architectural wonders.
 Whatever strikes your fancy.

 If you’d like to take the best day trips from Lisbon, grab a pasta de nata and read on.
 I give you the best and prettiest sites outside Lisbon.
 And I explain how some of them can be combined in a single day for maximum sightseeing punch.

 1. Obidos: the Queen’s Present